jostylr/event-when/eventwhen.md

 Takes in an event and a function.
 It also has an optional this; if none specified, an empty object is used.
 If first is used, the function is put at the start of the (current) handler array.

 The function will be passed a data object and the event whose firing triggered.
 It will be called without context unless it is bound with .bind or the function is an array, which is assumed to be of the form [state, fun, arg(s)].
 This latter form does not bind the function to the state; see [pmuellr](http://pmuellr.blogspot.com/2010/06/bind-considered-harmful.html) and [amasad](http://blog.amasad.me/2012/07/02/the-dark-side-of-functionprototypebind/) for some reasons (namely, a new function is being created each time and dissociates itself from the object.
-We also support [state, "method name", ...] which will keep the function reference alive.
+We also support [state, "method name", ...] which will keep the function reference alive but mean we need to check that it is a function each time.
 Note that these arrays are what is stored in .last and are to be used for matching (1-level deep comparison for removal...oh, boy).

 The idea is that the event handles the data while the handler manipulates the state, taking in the data to deal with it.